-Where the Municipality acts as an agent, it recognises only that portion of the revenue and expenses it receives or incurs in executing the transactions on behalf of the principal in accordance with the requirements of the relevant Standards of GRAP.
+Where the Municipality acts as an agent, it recognises only that portion of the revenue and expenses it receives or in transactions on behalf of the principal in accordance with the requirements of the relevant Standards of GRAP.

-The Municipality recognises assets and liabilities arising from principal-agent arrangements in accordance with the requirements of other Standards of GRAP.
+The Municipality recognises assets and liabilities arising from principal-agent arrangements in accordance with the re-Standards of GRAP.

-1 38 LIVING AND NON-LIVING RESOURCES
+1.38 LIVING AND NON-LIVING RESOURCES